datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter2.md

 `@instructions`
-- For `rih_tweet`, create a dataframe containing frequency of tweets over time using `ts_data` function.
+- For `rih_tweet`, create a data frame containing frequency of tweets over time using `ts_data` function.
 - Use `ts_plot` function to create a time series plot, setting the intervals to monthly.
 - Plot the time series for `AI_tweet` dataset for hourly intervals.